US Court of Federal Claims Rules & Bid Protest Process – What is a Motion to Intervene ?

 Do You Have Intervenor Status?
 Why Intervene?

-Although you are the successful winner of a federal contract, it is clear that bid protests challenge the agency’s action. directly.
-The agency’s interest is not necessarily yours.
-Therefore, since you have substantial risks of losing the contract, you may want to seriously consider making sure that you have intervenor status and having legal counsel on your team that also understands the process.
 Given the timeliness requirements for a motion in federal court, you cannot sit and wait until you see something going wrong in the litigation stages, and then attempt to file.
 Under the US Court of Federal Claims rules, you may run the risk that your motion is untimely.
 See Court of Appeals for the Federal Circuit Bid Protest Appeal – Patent Ambiguity-what-does-ambiguity-mean.

-Bid Protest Court of Federal Claims Timeliness
+Bid Protest US Court of Federal Claims Timeliness

 One of the advantages of filing a bid protest at the COFC is that there are no statutory bid protest deadlines.
 This is a clear distinction from the typical 10-day requirement at GAO or agency.
 However, consistent with GAO bid protest timeliness requirements, if you, as a protestor, file a pre-award protest challenging the solicitation terms, the COFC’s rules require that you file the protest before the closing date for receipt of proposals.
 See Blue & Gold Fleet, L.P. v.
 U.S., 492 F.3d 1308, 1315 (Fed.
 Cir.
 2007) .

-Although there is no clear protest deadline at the Court of Federal Claims for post-award bid protests, the court does have a hard and fast rule for filing late bid protests.
+Although there is no clear protest deadline at the US Court of Federal Claims for post-award bid protests, the court does have a hard and fast rule for filing late bid protests.
 The rule suggests that if you wait too long, you will run the risk that the protest will be rejected under the doctrine of laches.
 The government’s protest attorney will argue that the protestor has waited too long and has “slept on their rights.”
 See Blue & Gold Fleet, 492 F.3d at 1315.

 How to File a Motion to Intervene

-At the Court of Federal Claims, an interested party may be permitted to participate as a party if the final decision of the Court could directly and adversely affect it or the individual or entity may contribute materially to the disposition of the proceedings; The individual’s or the entity’s interest is not adequately represented by existing parties; an intervention would not unfairly prejudice existing parties or delay resolution of the proceeding.
+At the US Court of Federal Claims, an interested party may be permitted to participate as a party if the final decision of the Court could directly and adversely affect it or the individual or entity may contribute materially to the disposition of the proceedings; The individual’s or the entity’s interest is not adequately represented by existing parties; an intervention would not unfairly prejudice existing parties or delay resolution of the proceeding.
 These are but some of the things you have to do when you want to file a motion to intervene.
-In government contracting, the successful awardee is usually the intervenor.
-Yet, in other situations, any interested party, who has a stake in the outcome of the case can intervene.
-When you file a motion be sure to include the above requirements.

 COFC Bid Protest Intervention

 Under the legal definition, a motion to intervene in federal court means that it must be timely when a government contractor seeks to intervene as of right or permissively in a bid protest case at the US Federal Court of Claims.
 The courts have made this clear.
 See Chippewa Cree Tribe of the Rocky Boy’s Reservation v.
 United States (Chippewa Cree), 85 Fed.
 Cl.
 646, 658 (2009).
-The definition of timeliness “is to be determined by the court in the exercise of its sound discretion” and it is “to be determined from all the circumstances.”
-NAACP v.
-New York, 413 U.S. 345, 366 (1973).
-The Court’s decision to assess intervention timeliness is essentially discretionary.
-See Protesting SBA Certificate of Competency COC Decisions 13 CFR 125 and FAR 19.6.

 In evaluating timeliness, federal courts typically consider three factors under the US Court of Federal Claims Rules: